-Our assistance to patients staying in Ukraine includes not only emergency actions, such as the purchase of medicines, but also more long-term projects.
+Our assistance to patients staying in Ukraine includes not only emergency action, such as the purchase of medicines, but also more long-term projects.

 Thanks to the support of one of our partners, in the coming months, patients with primary immunodeficiencies from Ukraine will receive infusion pumps that will allow them to administer immunoglobulins at home.
-Pumps will also be used in hospital departaments.
-Their great advantage is that they are mechanical pumps that do not require electrical power and they can be used for both intravenous and subcutaneous infusions.
+Pumps will also be used in hospital departments.
+The biggest advantage is that they are mechanical pumps which do not require electrical power and can be used for both intravenous and subcutaneous infusions.

-The first pumps and infusion sets have already been delivered to hospitals in Lviv, Ternopil and Kiyv.
-Physicians from these hospitals participated in a special online training on the operation of the pumps, so that they could train their patients in the near future.
+The first pumps and infusion sets have already been delivered to hospitals in Lviv, Ternopil, Kiyv, Vinnitsa, and Ivano-Frankivsk.
+Physicians from these hospitals participated in a special online training on the operation of these pumps so that they could train their patients in the near future.